BobDriessen98/fraud-analysis/README.txt

 Improve error handling by creating an error page that shows more detail about an error if the application crashes

+Expand the caching feature, right now it only caches the latest one but maybe I'd be good for performance if all scans that occurred today are cached.
+I'd also cache queries where the result never changes (like fetching fraud reasons).

 Implement basic auth features